09bravo/krab/README.md

 # dish
 The Greatest shell that every was or ever will be,
-The most lightwight, Easy to easy, posix comptable shell to every was and every will.
+The most lightwight, Easy to use, posix comptable shell to every was and every will.
 # Installation
 ```
 make